jslbk/demoqa_rest_assured/README.md

 <em> To run <b>all</b> the tests: </em>

 ```
-gradle clean test
+gradle clean demoqa_api
 ```

 ____
 <a id="jenkins"></a>
 ## <img width="4%" title="Jenkins" src="media/Jenkins.svg"> </a> Jenkins Build <a target="_blank"> </a>

-Registration on the [Jenkins](https://jenkins.autotests.cloud/) resource is required for access to Jenkins.
+> Registration on the [Jenkins](https://jenkins.autotests.cloud/) resource is required for access to Jenkins.

 To start the build, go to the "Build with parameters" section, select the necessary parameters, and click "Build".
 ### Jenkins Build Parameters: